 Optional mappings

-Submissions MAY provide high-level normative or non-normative mappings to support the following Platform Specific Models, or logical models for the following protocols or communities:
+Submissions may provide normative or non-normative mappings to support the following Platform Specific Models, or logical models for the following protocols or communities:

-Develop a Platform Specific Model (high-level mapping) to all or part of STIX/Cybox/TAXII

 OASIS Common Alerting Program & EDXL

 Others as deemed important by submitters

-Note: The goal for this optional requirement is to lay the conceptual, semantic foundation for developing a comprehensive, “in-depth” mapping algorithm for each of the communities/protocols at a later time.
-At the same time, these high-level mappings MAY be fully functional: while these high-level mappings may be restricted to the most needed concepts, elements, and attributes, they may result in meaningful semantic interoperability between the logical models and the conceptual model.

-Optional support for conceptual modelling and mapping
+Optional support for conceptual modeling and mapping

-Submissions MAY define UML profiles and associated QVT (or other ways to express mapping logic) for conceptual modelling and the mapping of those models to specific schema.
+Submissions may reference and/or define non-normative UML profiles and associated QVT (or other ways to express mapping logic) for conceptual modeling and the mapping.

 Submitters are encouraged to follow the progress of and use as appropriate SIMF, ODM, MDMI, semantic web and other efforts to help define conceptual models and mappings.